ANVESH96/CloudComputing-for-Data-Analytics/TFIDF/README.md

-TFIDF.java : This program helps to get all the words and their respective TFIDF values in the files they appeared.
-This file has two mapreduce jobs where output from first mapreduce job is used as input for second mapreduce job.
+<h5>TFIDF.java : This program helps to get all the words and their respective TFIDF values in the files they appeared.
+This file has two mapreduce jobs where output from first mapreduce job is used as input for second mapreduce job.</h5>

-Instructions to execute TFIDF.java:
+<h4>Instructions to execute TFIDF.java:</h4>
 1. Create a JAR file and save it in local folder 2.Make sure you have the input folder in the cloud.
 3. Execute the following command : hadoop jar /home/cloudera/TFIDF.jar TfIdf /user/cloudera/CanteburyCorpus /user/cloudera/Tfidf_temp /user/cloudera/Tfidf 8